kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

-Kurt Taylor is a PhD student at the University of Bristol based in the Integrative Epidemiolgoy Unit.
-His research interests include using cardiovascular disease epidemiology, large-scale metabolomic analyses and Open Science.
+Kurt is a PhD student at the University of Bristol based in the Integrative Epidemiolgoy Unit.
+He is in his final year of his 4-year PhD Studentship, funded by the British Heart Foundation.
+His thesis involves using a range of epidemiological techniques to explore maternal lifestyle and molecular risk factors for offspring congenital heart diseases.
 In his spare time, he is a competitive distance runner and keen cyclist.